Anamory/anamory.github.io/README.md

 This is my personal website hosted on GitHub Pages.

-I write about mathematics, research, and games.
+I write about mathematics and rhythm games.

 👉 https://anamory.github.io